Network Asset Discovery

-Corporate networks have evolved in recent years.
+Corporate networks have evolved in recent years, highlighting the importance of asset discovery.
 Many have exploded in size as a result of organizations diversifying their IT environments to include cloud, virtual and mobile devices.
 As such, corporate networks are much more dynamic in nature.
-It’s now commonplace for devices to connect, reconnect and disconnect from the enterprise network, especially with regards to Bring Your Own Device (BYOD) items like laptops and smartphones.
+It’s now commonplace for devices to connect, reconnect and disconnect from the enterprise network.
+This is especially the case with regards to bring your own device (BYOD) items like laptops and smartphones.

 The changes discussed above symbolize the challenges of organizations doing business in a digital age.
 Unfortunately, that pressure to constantly adapt to new technology has produced new security risk.
 Networks are such that enterprise security teams don’t often control all assets, which makes the task of gathering insights into devices difficult.